sflavelle/writing/JevilxReader Stories/Parts/1 - Better The Jevil You Know/Chapters/9 - SOUL Survivor/Epilogue.md

 He turned to you once more, good smile turning impish.

 "What's wrong with a little chaos, chaos?"
 He giggled, and pranced over to you, petting you on the head.
-"For now, my new friend, you should rest.
+"We’ve earned it!
+For now, my new friend, you should rest.
 Our new world won't go anywhere while you finish recovering.
 And if you should need accompaniment while you dream, Jevil is not far away~!"

 He beamed, bouncing on his feet into the next room and out of sight.